Paper Check Alternatives: How to Ease Your Transition to Digital Payments

 What's wrong with checks?

-There’s a reason why check usage has declined significantly in the past two decades: Checks are an inefficient payment method, which has been made more evident with the emergence of digital payment technologies.
+There’s a reason why business paper check usage has declined significantly in the past two decades: Paper checks are an inefficient payment method, which has been made more evident with the emergence of digital payment technologies.
 And yet, many buyers—and sellers—are resistant to change ingrained buying and record-keeping habits.

-Here are 4 reasons why businesses are looking to move on from checks:
+Here are 4 reasons why businesses are looking to move on from paper checks: